envytools/envytools/docs/hw/memory/nv1-vram.rst

   [see :ref:`fifo-ramro`]
 - RAMFC - PFIFO Context, used by PFIFO to store context for currently inactive channels [see :ref:`nv1-pfifo-ramfc`]
-- UNK1 - unknown 0x1000-byte long area.
-Or maybe 0xc00-byte - last 0x400
+- RAMAU - unknown 0xc00-byte long area, used by PAUDIO.
-  bytes seem to conflict with UNK2.
-Related to PAUDIO.
 - UNK2 - unknown 0x400-byte long area.
-- RAMIN proper - PDMA INstance memory, used to store :ref:`DMA objects <nv1-dmaobj>`
+- RAMIN proper - PDMA and PAUDIO INstance memory, used to store :ref:`DMA objects <nv1-dmaobj>` and audio objects.

-.. todo:: figure out what UNK1 nad UNK2 are for
+.. todo:: figure out what RAMAU nad UNK2 are for

 Of the above areas, the first 5 have fixed address and size, selected from 4 possible layout options by software.
 DMA objects, however, can be located anywhere in RAMIN - including space taken up by one of the other areas, but that's not a particularly good idea.
 For the fixed areas, the layout is selected by PRAM.CONFIG register:

+.. space:: 8 nv1-pram 0x1000 RAMIN layout control
+   0x200 CONFIG nv1-pram-config

 .. reg:: 32 nv1-pram-config selects RAMIN fixed area layout and size